RochelleLBeckford/ModernLoginPageDesign/README.md

     - [ ] CSS
 - [ ]  HTML → will be the structure and skeleton of how the app will appear on the webpage
 - [ ]  CSS → encompass the style of the app and give it some flare
+---
+- [ ] Link for the web application: https://ro-modern-login-page-design-app.netlify.app/
+---